MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-devtest-to-iaas.md

 ### Migration process

-Contoso migrates its development front end and database to Azure VMs by using the agentless method in the Azure Migrate server migration tool.
+Contoso migrates its development front end and database to Azure VMs by using the agentless method in the Azure Migrate: Server Migration tool.

-- Contoso prepares and sets up Azure components for Azure Migrate server migration and prepares the on-premises VMware infrastructure.
+- Contoso prepares and sets up Azure components for Azure Migrate: Server Migration and prepares the on-premises VMware infrastructure.
-- The [Azure infrastructure](./contoso-migration-infrastructure.md) is in place, so Contoso configures the replication of the VMs through the Azure Migrate server migration tool.
+- The [Azure infrastructure](./contoso-migration-infrastructure.md) is in place, so Contoso configures the replication of the VMs through the Azure Migrate: Server Migration tool.
 - With everything prepared, Contoso starts replicating the VMs.
 - After replication is enabled and working, Contoso migrates the VMs by testing the migration.
 If successful, it's failed over to Azure.
 - After the development VMs are up and running in Azure, Contoso reconfigures its development workstations to point at the VMs now running in Azure.